frankbryce/assembly-theory/README.md

 ## `index.py`

-This file contains the main algorithm for finding the minimum history to construct a string using string concatenation.
-It's quite slow for long strings, so the tests take a while to run (several minutes).
+This file contains an algorithm for finding the minimum `History` to construct a string using string concatenation.
+It's slow for long strings, so the tests take a while to run (3-4 minutes on my machine).
 They can be run with the following command:

 ```bash
 $ python -m unittest index_test.py